zbchristian/huawei_hilink_api/README.md

 * user name: `admin`
 * no password for the access is set

+# Example script
+The example `example_huawei_hilink.sh` has to be called with a single parameter `on` or `off`.
+The script opens the API, connects or disconnects to/from the network and, in case of a connection, prints an information about the device and the connection.
+The API is terminated at the end of the script.

 ## The Protocol
 Since HTTP is used for the communication, each API call correspond to an HTTP address.